demir-delic/demirdelic.com/content/posts/2020-05-12---Remote-Pair-Programming.md

 </details>

-Of course, the main way to get better at pairing is to practice it!
+Of course, the best way to get better at pairing is to practice it!

 ## Resources
 Many of the ideas here are based on the following links:
 -	[Tuple's guide](https://tuple.app/pair-programming-guide/), which is broken up into easily digestible individual articles.
--	[Practical Pair Programming](https://abookapart.com/products/practical-pair-programming), a very short $10 eBook that describes the essentials.
+-	[Practical Pair Programming](https://abookapart.com/products/practical-pair-programming), a very short $11 eBook that describes the essentials.
 -	["I Have Pair Programmed for 27,000 Hours: Ask Me Anything!"](https://www.youtube.com/watch?v=rIcUXcyC6BA)